TristanThrush/perplexity-correlations/README.md

 you care about.
 These errors should range from 0 to 1 and lower should mean better.

-With these numpy arrays, you can use a variety of estimators that our package provides to estimate the optimal text sampling weights relating performance and loss (assuming an unknown monotonic relationship between performance and loss, which is more general than typical scaling laws which assume a particular form for the monotonic relationship like a power law or sigmoid).
-We reccomend using one of the following
+With these numpy arrays, you can use a variety of estimators that our package provides to estimate the optimal weights relating performance and text losses (assuming an unknown monotonic relationship between performance and loss, which is more general than typical power-law or sigmoid scaling laws).
+We recommend using one of the following
 options:

 ```python